PixelPockets/Unity-2D-Collider-Handle-Editor/README.md

 These files allow you to edit the scale of Unity's 2D collider handles.

-NOTE: THESE FILES MUST BE PLACED IN AN "EDITOR" FOLDER.
-MAKE SURE ColliderEditModeManager IS INCLUDED.
-THIS FILE IS NECESSARY FOR THIS TO FUNCTION.

-NOTE: USING THESE FILES WILL REMOVE UNITY'S DEFAULT 2D COLLIDER EDITING TOGGLE.
+NOTE: These files must be placed in an "Editor" folder.
+Make sure to include ColliderEditModeManager.
+This file is necessary for this to function.

+NOTE: Using these files will remove Unity's default 2D collider editing toggle.

+**WARNING: THIS HAS ONLY BEEN TESTED WITH UNITY VERSION 2022.3.53f.**

 How to use -